bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% endsi_intro %}

 {% si_step Setting up the radio %}
 The first step to getting your computer ready for communication is to set up the Crazyradio.
 Using your computer requires a {% poplink crazyradio-2-0 %} or Crazyradio PA.
 Follow [this Getting Started tutorial](/documentation/tutorials/getting-started-with-crazyradio-2-0/) to set up the Crazyradio 2.0.
 {% endsi_step %}

-{% si_step Client installation ; config-client%}
+{% si_step Installing the Client %}
-There are a few options of how to run the PC client

-{% tabgroup %}
-{% tab Native install (recommended) %}
-The supported way to install and run the client on a computer currently is to install the Crazyflie client using the python package manager *pip*.
+The supported way to install and run the client on a computer currently is to install the Crazyflie client natively using the python package manager *pip*.

 You can follow the prerequisite and instructions to install the latest release on the [Client installation instruction page](/documentation/repository/crazyflie-clients-python/master/installation/install/).